-6.4 Conclusion
+3.5 Conclusion

-This chapter discussed the various tasks that have been undertaken as part of the EIA phase of the process.
+This chapter discussed the various tasks that have been undertaken up to the EIA phase of the process.
 The main components include the Public Participation Process and assessment of identified impacts and alternatives that have been undertaken as part of the EIA.

-The revised Draft EIR was made available for public comment.
-The availability of this report was announced to all registered I&APs via site notices, personalised letters and telephonic notification of key stakeholders.
-The Draft EIR was distributed to suitable public venues with comment sheets which was collected at the end of the 60 day comment period.
-Comments on the Draft EIR were captured and responded to in the updated Comment and Response Report.
-Thereafter, the Draft EIR was finalised into a Final EIR which will be submitted to DEA for their review.
-All registered I&APs will be informed by personalised letter of the availability of the Final EIR, and of the Environmental Authorisation and associated conditions of environmental authorisation by personalised letters.
+The Draft EIR was made available for public comment.
+The availability of the DEIR report was announced to all registered I&APs via site notices, personalised letters and telephonic notification of key stakeholders.
+The Draft EIR has been distributed to suitable public venues with comment sheets which was collected at the end of the 40 day comment period.
+Comments on the Draft EIR were captured and responded to in the updated Comments and Response Report.
+Thereafter, the Draft EIR was finalised into a Final EIR which is submitted to DEA for decision making.
+All registered I&APs will be informed by personalised letter of the availability of the Final EIR, and of the National DEA's decision and associated conditions by personalised letters.